gabriel-v/automatic-cruise/Readme.md

 -------------------------------------------------------------------------------------------------------
 ### Milestone 0: The setup

-- Downloaded `UDOObuntu 2 RC1 (Ubuntu 14.04)` from [http://www.udoo.org/downloads/](udoo.org/downloads)
+- Downloaded `UDOObuntu 2 RC1 (Ubuntu 14.04)` from [http://www.udoo.org/downloads/](udoo.org/downloads).
-- Wrote it on the SD card using `dd`
+- Wrote it on the SD card using `dd`.
-- Connected the touchscreen, modified the boot parameters to display everything on it
+- Connected the touchscreen, modified the boot parameters to display everything on it.
-- Ran a number of demos on the UDOO to see what it really supports
+- Ran a number of demos on the UDOO to see what it really supports.
-- Settled on C++11, GLFW3 and OpenGL 2
+- Settled on C++11, GLFW3 and OpenGL 2.

 -------------------------------------------------------------------------------------------------------

-### Milestone 1: A graphical simulation of the road and the traffic (April 14th)
+### Milestone 1: A graphical simulation of the road and the traffic

 Milestone statement: